FAQ

 What can I expect to be doing as part of this programme?

-We anticipate really varied levels of experience, there’s no need to have any experience with computer programming or making music or art.
-We’ll introduce you to all of that, get you up to speed and support you in taking it further/integrating with your existing artistic practice.
+We anticipate really varied levels of experience and there’s no need to have any experience with computer programming or making music or art.
+We will introduce you to all of that, get you up to speed and support you in taking it further/integrating these new skills with your existing artistic practice.

-To get an idea of what you can expect from the programme please check out details from the previous programmes:
+To get an idea of what you can expect from the programme please see the documentation of the final performances from previous iterations of the programme:

 What is the schedule?

 Following the selection process the cohort will have an initial meeting to get acquainted.
-This will take place online or in person in late May.
+This will take place online.

-We ask that each participant be able to attend the workshops and final performance in person.
+We ask that each participant be able to attend the workshops and the final performance in person.

 What will I need to take part?